 Wendover Airfield in Utah was selected as the training and test center for the atomic bomb delivery group as part of Project Alberta.
 Nicknamed "Kingman," the site was the initial training ground for the 509th Composite Group and the 216th Army Air Force's Base Unit Special Airfield.

 Wendover Field was initially established in 1940 after Congress appropriated funds for the acquisition of land to meet the Army's need for additional bombing and gunnery ranges.
-Its isolated location and virtual inhabited land made Wendover an appealing choice.
+Its isolated location and virtually uninhabited land made Wendover an appealing choice.
 In addition, the area generally had excellent flying weather and the nearest major city (Salt Lake City) was only 125 miles away.
 Wendover was also easily accessible by rail, because the area was serviced by the Western Pacific Railroad, which had three rail lines running west from Salt Lake City to major cities on the West Coast.

 The town of Wendover had around 100 citizens when it was selected by the Army as the site for a new bombing range.
 The Army Air Corps began building structures on September 20, 1940, though military personnel would not arrive until August of the following year.
 Facilities at Wendover were sparse, with only a few barracks, officer quarters, several warehouses, and a single mess hall.
 There was also a theater and a medical facility located on the airfield.